How landlords, estate agents and developers can get ready for viewings, view properties and reopen offices.

 - Builders should endeavour to send all information about the development to customers digitally.

-- Builders should also develop processes for customers that do not have the facility to accept and view documents digitally.
+- Builders should also develop processes for customers who do not have the facility to accept and view documents digitally.

 Preparing properties for viewings by the public